questionablecode/android-audit-toolbox/README.md

 # Using the Toolbox

-## Interpreter Project
+## Shell Project

 To use the analysis toolbox interactively make sure you have both the `toolbox.audit.analysis` and `toolbox.audit.shell` projects imported into the Eclipse workspace.
 Then navigate to `Window`->`Show View`->`Other`->`Atlas`->`Atlas Shell`.
-Select the `toolbox.audit.shell` project from the interpreters list and press `OK`.
+Select the `toolbox.audit.shell` project from the shell project list and press `OK`.

-From the Interpeter you can run any Java scripts in the `toolbox.audit.analysis` project.
+From the Atlas Shell you can run any Java analysis code in the `toolbox.audit.analysis` project.
 To automatically import packages or classes on the Shell edit the `atlasInit.scala` file.

 To open an interactive Smart View right click on the `toolbox.audit.shell` project and navigate to `Atlas`->`Open Atlas Smart View`.
 Drag the Smart View window to your preferred location in the Eclipse IDE.
 In the Smart View window click on the down arror and navigate to `Script` and then select the Smart View you'd like to display.